Multivariable Bidirectional Mendelian Randomization via Bayesian Directed Cyclic Graphical Models with Correlated Errors

-In this section, we demonstrate the effectiveness of the proposed method by applying it to two real-world genomic datasets: the skeletal muscle samples from the GTEx v7 dataset and the B-cell samples from the OneK1K dataset.
-For each dataset, we consider individuals who have complete information of gene expressions, SNPs, and relevant covariates (e.g., sex and age).
+In this section, we demonstrate the effectiveness of the proposed method by applying it to two real-world genomic datasets: the skeletal muscle samples from the GTEx v$7$ dataset and the B-cell samples from the OneK$1$K dataset.
+For each dataset, we discard individuals who do not have complete information of gene expressions, SNPs, or relevant covariates (e.g., sex and age).

 We apply our algorithm to infer the causal gene regulatory networks, with the associated uncertainty quantified by the posterior probabilities of edge inclusion, and assess the presence and the structure of latent confounders.
 Because horizontal pleiotropy may link any SNP to multiple genes in real tissues, we use the \texttt{MR.RGM+} variant, allowing the model to select the relevant SNP--gene pairs.
-We run the proposed MCMC with 50{,}000 iterations, a burn-in of 10{,}000, and thinning every 10 iterations, yielding 4{,}000 posterior samples.
+We run the proposed MCMC with $50{,}000$ iterations, a burn-in of $10{,}000$, and thinning every $10$ iterations, yielding $4{,}000$ posterior samples.

+Beyond edge-level posterior inclusion probabilities, we further summarize higher-order regulatory structure using the \texttt{NetworkMotif} function of our R package.
+This function computes posterior probabilities for user-specified network motifs—such as feedback loops, feedforward loops, and cascades—by quantifying the proportion of posterior samples in which all constituent edges are simultaneously present.
+This network motif-level summary provides a principled way to quantify the uncertainty of biologically meaningful regulatory patterns that extend beyond pairwise interactions.

-\subsection{Application to GTEx v7 Skeletal Muscle Tissue Data}
+\subsection{Application to GTEx v\texorpdfstring{$7$}{7} Skeletal Muscle Tissue Data}

 \paragraph{Dataset description.} The GTEx project is a comprehensive resource designed to study the relationship between genetic variation and gene expression across multiple human tissues.
-We focus on the skeletal muscle samples from GTEx v7, which consists of 332 individuals with both genotype and gene expression data available.
+We focus on the skeletal muscle samples from GTEx v$7$, which consists of $332$ individuals with both genotype and gene expression data available.
 Our analysis centers around the mechanistic target of rapamycin (mTOR) signaling pathway, a key regulator of cell growth and metabolism, which has been widely studied in both physiological and pathological contexts.
-We select 18 genes that are well-established components or regulators of the mTOR signaling cascade:
+We select $18$ genes that are well-established components or regulators of the mTOR signaling cascade: